MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/set-up-ml-workspaces.md

 ![A diagram of role-based access control for all environments.](media/rbac-all-environments.png)

-This table shows that the data engineer and data scientist’s access levels decrease within higher environments while the DevOps engineer's access increases.
+This table shows that the data engineer and data scientist's access levels decrease within higher environments while the DevOps engineer's access increases.
 This is because a machine learning operations engineer builds the pipeline, glues things together, and deploys models in production.
 This level of granularity is recommended for each role.

 ## Factors that influence machine learning workspaces